 "Engaging and humorous!
 Thoughtful and practical tips on shaking up your networking confidence and crafting a pitch people want to hear.
 John's approach to coaching is the entrepreneur's secret weapon!

 -Christina Kane, Director of Culture The Grove New Haven"II'm a

 Fairfield, CT resident John O'Hern is an actor, author, and master storyteller.
 During a decade in New York City as an actor including off-Broadway roles, television commercials and print ads, John married his corporately employed wife and soon became the stay-at-home father of Max, their first born.

 Almost simultaneously John the writer was born.
 His initial foray into writing was A Rooster in the Henhouse, an acerbic tongue-in-cheek memoir based on his wife's pregnancy experience seen through a man's eyes.
 It was this attempt at memoir that evolved into his highly praised one-man off-Broadway show of the same name.

 John's next writing project was his two person/twelve character play, Sweetspot Confessions of a Golfaholic, which was performed before packed houses in Connecticut.
 Sweetspot, the novel, is the off-spring of that play.

-Not The Kennedys, John's memoir about growing up in the chaos of an Irish-Catholic household with eight children, in contrast to his personal parenting experiences with two children of his own, is in the works.
-Stay tuned!
+Not The Kennedys, John's memoir about growing up in the chaos of an Irish-Catholic household with eight children, in contrast to his personal parenting experiences with two children of his own, is now available at Amazon.

-John is most recently put his voice talents to good use and turned his novel Sweetspot: Confessions of a Golfaholic, into an audio book.
+John has most recently put his voice talents to good use and turned his novel Sweetspot: Confessions of a Golfaholic, into an audio book.

 "...throughout it's the voice of John O'Hern that keeps the play humming - he's a sterling craftsman and a very likeable actor.
 A Rooster in the Henhouse proves an enjoyable and sharp surprise."